SarahYLawrence/Implementing-Iterative-Methods/README.md

 - function bicgstab_residuals
 If you want to see the plots run the follwing after each function:
 - using Plots
+Results:
+- bicgstab_residuals.png
+- cg_residuals.png
+- gmres_residuals.png
 This will store the plots and display them.
 If you want to see the evaluation run the follwing after each function
 - Random.seed
-Then run the last two code blocks
+Then run the last three code blocks
+Results:
+- method resudials
+- method time

+To run the research code
+Open vscode
+- Python 3.11.4 - was used for these experments
+- pip install -r requirements.txt
+- hit run
+Results:
+- Positive_definite.png
+- quadratic_forms.png